logo for the-organic-gardener.com

 Compost tumbler bins get even better in design.
 Let's see how they meet your garden composting needs and take a look at the latest models.

-Claims for drum/ tumbler compost bins range from 'it doesn't work at all' (see below) to 'compost made in 14 days'.
-Both may be right the difference - depends on how you use them.
+Claims for drum/ tumbler compost bins range from 'it doesn't work at all' to 'compost made in 14 days'.
+Both may be right - the difference depends on how you use them.

-But if you're used to turning heaps but can't manage the effort anymore - then definitely consider one of the larger drums or a compost tumblers mentioned below.
+But if you're used to turning heaps but can't manage the effort anymore - then definitely consider one of the larger drums or compost tumblers mentioned below.
+And if you have loads of grass cuttings that you want to compost quickly then consider the Tumbler Composter in particular.

 COMPOST TUMBLERS / COMPOST DRUMS